Constitution

 • At least two Directors will authorise payments and act as signatories for payments

-• Annual Statement of Accounts will be presented to the Annual General Meeting.
+• Annual Statement of Accounts will be presented at the Annual General Meeting AMENDMENTS TO THE CONSTITUTION

-The dissolution will be conducted in accordance with the Articles of Association.
+• Dissolution will be conducted in accordance with the Articles of Association